whyboris/utilitarianism.net/content/about.md

 ## Our Purpose

 This website serves as a textbook introduction to utilitarianism at the undergraduate level.
 It provides a concise, accessible and engaging introduction to modern utilitarianism.
-There is a particular focus on classical utilitarianism, as we believe it remains the most compelling version of utilitarianism.
 The content of this website aims to be understandable to a broad audience, avoiding philosophical jargon where possible and providing definitions where necessary.

 ## Who We Are